sanand0/til/llms.md

 - 03 Aug 2025.
 Claude Code tips from [Things that didn't work](https://lucumr.pocoo.org/2025/7/30/things-that-didnt-work/) by Armin Rocher #ai-coding
   - Speech-to-text.
 Cannot stress this enough but talking to the machine means you’re more likely to share more about what you want it to do.
   - I maintain some basic prompts and context for copy-pasting at the end or the beginning of what I entered.
-  - I ended up preloading executables on the PATH that override the default ones, steering Claude toward the right tools like uv.
+  - I ended up preloading executables on the PATH that override the default ones, steering Claude toward the right tools, e.g. running `python` asks it to use `uv`.
   - I use the task tool frequently for basic parallelization and context isolation.
   - Simply taking time to talk to the machine and give clear instructions outperforms elaborate pre-written prompts.
   - Forcing myself to evaluate the automation has another benefit: I’m less likely to just blindly assume it helps me.
 - 03 Aug 2025.
 Research indicates that we don't know in advance which prompts will help.
 Evals beat prompt engineering.
 [Ethan Mollick](https://bsky.app/profile/emollick.bsky.social/post/3lvgwdwn7422w)
 - 02 Aug 2025.
 Benjamin Green [suggests](https://resobscura.substack.com/p/openais-new-study-mode-and-the-risks) that [OpenAI Study mode](https://openai.com/index/chatgpt-study-mode/) is sycophantic.
 E.g. in [this conversation](https://chatgpt.com/share/688a9730-85d0-8004-9dae-0edb0c3ceff4), ChatGPT _carefully_ balances truth and politeness.
 A reader might misinterpret that as agreement.
 But sometimes, we _need_ candor.
 Politeness trades clarity for harmony. **People who trust AI should tell it to be more candid**.
-- 02 Aug 2025.
-Here's my current response when asked, "How should I use LLMs better":
+- 02 Aug 2025. ⭐ Here's my current response when asked, "How should I use LLMs better":
   - **Use the best models, consciously**.
 O3 (via $20 ChatGPT), Gemini 2.5 Pro (free on Gemini app), or Claude 4 Opus (via $20 Claude).
 The older models are the default and far worse.
   - **Speak & listen, don't just type & read**.
 I had to resist the temptation to ignore ChatGPT response when a colleague read it out.
 We are patient with and have respect for humans but not for AI.
 The value we derive requires both.
 Suggestion: Speak and listen rather than type and read.
 It's hard to skip and easier to stay in the present.
 It's also easier to ramble than type.
   - **Keep an impossibility list**.
 There is a jagged edge that moves.
 When you note down what's impossibile today and retry every month, you can see how that edge shifts.